lukemcfarlane/ember-google-map-wiki/Configuration.md

 ## Google API key or Client ID

-* Google Map doesn't require that an API key to be used, but Google recommends creating and using one.
+* Using the Google Maps API doesn't require an API key, but Google recommends creating and using one.
 To create a new API key, go to [this link](https://developers.google.com/maps/documentation/javascript/tutorial#api_key).
 Once you have obtained an API key you will be able to use it by defining an **`apiKey`** property within the [[configuration|Configuration#introduction]].

-* Using [Google Maps API for Work](https://developers.google.com/maps/documentation/business/)?
-Then you do not need an API key anymore, but a [client ID](https://developers.google.com/maps/documentation/business/clientside/#client_id).
-As for API key, you would put this one in the [[configuration|Configuration#introduction]], but in a **`clientId`** property.
+* If you are using the [Google Maps API for Work](https://developers.google.com/maps/documentation/business/) then you no longer need an API key.
+Instead you will need a [client ID](https://developers.google.com/maps/documentation/business/clientside/#client_id).
+You will need to add your clientId to the [[configuration|Configuration#introduction]] by defining the **`clientId`** property.

 ## Lazy loading